 'Promising Young Woman' shows promising young men don't deserve society's protection

-You won't be able to stop thinking about this provocative thriller with Carrie Mulligan about a woman out for revenge after a college rape upends her life.
+You won't be able to stop thinking about this provocative thriller with Carey Mulligan about a woman out for revenge after a college rape upends her life.

 More in www.nbcnews.com